dharmafly/tasket/README.md

 ### Set the site name in Django Admin

-To complete the email settings, set the 'site name' and URL in the admin control panel, at _/admin/sites/site/1/_
+To complete the email settings, edit the site 'Domain name' and 'Display name' in the admin panel, at _/admin/sites/site/1/_

 ## Email template